UMassCDS/BuzzardsBay/inst/extdata/README.md

 This one uses different line endings inside cells than the previous three files.
 The change in line endings prevented if from being processed correctly with `parse_mx901_details()` prior to bug fixed in 0.1.0.9017.

+#### OB1 2025-07-31

+This file was added as an example of a weird date-time bug where sometimes date-times aren't processed properly.
+We think the problem is that at midnight the time component of the date-time is dropped.

 ### Tide Rider